dtemplate/dev-template/README.md

 dt --template {template-name}
 ```

-You can get the template name into the [list](https://theryston.github.io/dev-template/) it to be this text:
+You can get the template name into the [list](https://theryston.github.io/dev-template/).

-image here

 to see the template documentation click on template card in the [list](https://theryston.github.io/dev-template/)